Embird Embroidery Software

 Recent Files

-Recent Files contains list of design files recently used in Studio.
-This panel allows to reopen recent file or to clear the file list.
+Recent Files contains a list of files recently used in Studio.
+This panel allows you to reopen a recent file or clear the file list.

 Predefined Styles

-These settings allow to accomodate embroidery design for various kinds of fabric taking into account fabric ellasticity, thickness, strength, etc..
+These settings allow you to accommodate the embroidery design for various kinds of fabric, taking into account fabric elasticity, thickness, strength, etc.

-Thread Weight .
-Studio can calculate many style settings from the thread weight.
-Set the thread weight you are using and click Apply Thread button to recalculate respective settings.
+Thread Weight: Studio can calculate many style settings based on the thread weight.
+Set the thread weight you are using and click the Apply Thread button to recalculate the respective settings.

-Style .
-Select the kind of fabric on which design is going to be embroidered.
+Style: Select the kind of fabric on which the design will be embroidered.

-List of settings .
-This list allows to change all settings manually.
+List of settings: This list allows you to change all settings manually.

-Apply Thread .
-Click this button to recalculate settings related to thread weight automatically.
-This will replace current values of these settings.
+Apply Thread: Click this button to recalculate settings related to thread weight automatically.
+This will replace the current values of these settings.

-Use Style .
-Click this button to apply changed settings and generate stitches for selected objects.
+Use Style: Click this button to apply the changed settings and generate stitches for the selected objects.

 Back to Embird Tutorial Contents